-Financial auditors recently completed an audit on FY2020 Financial Statements and Federal Programs, following Generally Accepted Auditing Standards, which include stringent independence standards.
-The Auditors held a Pre-Audit kick-off meeting with the Board's Audit Task Force on December 2, 2020.
-The Draft Independent Auditor's Report has been provided to the Audit Task Force, and the auditor will present the final audit results to the Board of Directors in February, 2021.
+Financial auditors recently completed an audit on FY2021 Financial Statements and Federal Programs, following Generally Accepted Auditing Standards, which include stringent independence standards.
+The Auditors held an Audit kick-off meeting with the Board's Audit Task Force on December 1, 2021.
+The Audit Task Force was provided the direct contact information of the auditors and unfettered access to the auditing team throughout the duration of the audit.
+The Draft Independent Auditor's Report has been provided to the Audit Task Force, and the auditor will present the final audit results to the Board of Directors in March, 2021.
 The auditing firm, UHY LLC, does no consulting or advising with AAATA.